Also known as: Props buyer

 Get a degree:

-It’s by no means essential.
-But if you want one, have a look at ScreenSkills’ list of recommended courses in film and TV.
-We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.
+It isn’t essential, but if you want a degree, you might want to have a look at ScreenSkills’ list of recommended courses and select one in unscripted TV.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the TV industry.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons